Ultrahigh-energy cosmogenic neutrino emissions in the high-redshift universe

+If LRDs emit nuclei instead of protons, the resulting cosmogenic flux is substantially lower than what is presented here.
+Photodisintegration interactions in the CMB field break up the nuclei, and cosmogenic neutrino generation is mostly driven by the limited fraction of secondary nucleons whose energies are above the photohadronic energy threshold.
+We calculated the flux of neutrinos for the case of helium emission by \textsc{crp}{ {ropa}}.
+We set $\varepsilon_{\rm He}^{\rm max}=2\times 10^{10}$~GeV, which corresponds to the circumstances of accelerating protons to $\simeq 10^{10}$~GeV.
+This calculation reveals that the resultant flux is two orders of magnitude lower.
+Proton-dominated emission is an unavoidable condition for a plausible flux in the present model.

-{\it Discussion--} The predicted intensity of neutrinos that is consistent with the IceCube measurement is derived from the representative parameter values obtained through the JWST observations.
-That is to say, the photon luminosity ($10^{45}$~erg/s), the comoving number density ($10^{-5}\ {\rm Mpc^{-3}}$), and the range of their emission epochs in the redshift space ($5 \leq z \leq 10$).
-It is not necessary to finely adjust these settings or their combinations to achieve a fair agreement with the IceCube data.
-In this regard, the present results are rather robust.
+{\it Discussion--} The predicted intensity of neutrinos that is consistent with the IceCube measurement is derived from the representative parameter values obtained through the JWST observations of LRDs.
+That is, the photon luminosity ($10^{45}$~erg/s), the comoving number density ($10^{-5}\ {\rm Mpc^{-3}}$), and the range of their emission epochs in the redshift space ($5 \leq z \leq 10$).
 The most sensitive variables to the intensity of the neutrino flux, which remain poorly or not constrained by observations, are the cosmological evolution parameter and the maximum energy of protons emitted from an LRD.
 The following discussion will address these issues.

-The present data from the JWST statistically cannot, in principle, exclude the weak evolution hypothesis.
-The assumption of an absence of evolution results in a conservative prediction of the flux intensity.
+The present JWST data cannot statistically exclude a weak evolution.
+The assumption of the absence of evolution results in a conservative prediction of the flux intensity.
 Employing the weak log-normal evolution model of the comoving number density of the LRDs, which has been proposed for interpreting the JWST data in the context of the AGN multi-episode scenario~\cite{Inayoshi:2025isg}, results in an approximately factor-of-three increase in flux, as illustrated in Fig.~\ref{fig:Neutrino_flux}.